DON’T SIT ON YOUR RIGHTS

 LR argued that any recovery for breach of the easement agreement should be limited to $35,000, because BR’s appraiser valued its property with the easement at $650,000 and without the easement at $615,000.
 BR and LR both moved for summary judgment on all issues.

 Here, the Court said, there could be no dispute the LR breached the express terms of the easement when it constructed the addition to the plaza.
-The easement agreement provided that an “access drive” could only be relocated upon the mutual written agreement of the parties.
+The easement agreement provided that an “access drive” could only be relocated upon the parties’ mutual written agreement.
 LR didn’t contend that it got BR’s consent.
 Instead, it claimed that the South Access Drive never came into existence at all.
 No curb cut was made, and the electrical installations otherwise blocking the south access drive preventing its use were never removed.
-The parties’ course of performance, LR argued, demonstrated that there never an intent to open the south access drive.
+The parties’ course of performance, LR argued, demonstrated that there was never an intent to open the south access drive.

 But the Court found that the parties’ mutual intent was clearly expressed in the plain language of the easement agreement, which granted BR a “perpetual, non-exclusive easement.”
-The fact that one of the access drives hadn’t been built, the Court said, provided no basis for the Court to depart from the language of the agreement.
-However, the Court said, requiring LR to remove the building blocking the south access drive was unjustified, because BR waited until construction was complete to seek any type of relief and it couldn’t identify the specific dimensions of the South Access Drive, because neither party required that level of precision in the easement agreement.
-It would be difficult if not impossible, the Court said, to fashion such injunctive relief to the extent of the breach.
+The fact that one of the access drives hadn’t been built, the Court said, provided no basis to depart from the language of the agreement.
+However, the Court noted, requiring LR to remove the building blocking the south access drive was unjustified because BR waited until construction was complete to seek any type of relief.
+It couldn’t identify the specific dimensions of the South Access Drive.
+Neither party required that level of precision in the easement agreement.
+The Court said it would be difficult, if not impossible, to fashion such injunctive relief to the extent of the breach.
 Finally, destroying the structure would necessarily be economic waste.